 NFTs as investments in your portfolio

-NFT assets are not perfect investments by any means.
+It’s difficult to make predictions about their price, since they are less liquid than fungible cryptocurrencies.
 But they are an increasingly viable alternative investment gaining more traction by the minute.
 If you’d like to purchase NFTs as part of your investment portfolio, treat them like any other investment.
 Research, test and evaluate your outcomes.
 If it makes sense, buy, sell, or hold accordingly.

 Buy & sell crypto instantlyStart trading